 Midnight Run is a volunteer organization dedicated to finding common ground between the housed and the homeless.
 Throughout the year, Midnight Run volunteers distribute food, clothing, blankets and personal care items to those experiencing homelessness on the streets of New York City.
 The late-night relief efforts create a forum for trust, sharing, understanding, and affection.
 That human exchange, rather than the exchange of goods, is the essence of the Midnight Run mission.

-In addition to the Midnight Run, Christ Church also offers Breakfast Runs several times a year.
-Younger children, generally middle-schoolers, distribute breakfast and essential items to those experiencing homelessness and hunger.
+Christ Church also offers Breakfast Runs several times a year.
+Our middle schoolers distribute breakfast and essential items to those experiencing homelessness and hunger.

 HOPE Community Services